FlyingFathead/c64-3d-toolkit/README.md

 ## Examples

-The repository has an `examples/` manifest.
-Build all reference PRGs at once:
+The repository has an `examples/` manifest for the dependency-free procedural, OBJ/MTL, and SVG reference builds:

 ```bash
 ./build.sh --generate-examples